Back to the home page

 Click on Synaptic Package Manager.

-Don't use the quick search field (it's buggy), but press the Search button in the toolbar of Synaptic and type leafpad in the popup screen.
+Press the Search button in the toolbar of Synaptic and type leafpad in the popup screen.

 Press Search in the popup screen.